nabilk11/react-redux-bug-tracker/README.md

 # React Redux Bug Tracker Application
 Using React Redux to create a Bug Tracker Applications I am calling Unbugify, Earlier version was created with just React, and not as thorough.
+I am exploring React Redux in order to complete this application.
+I am not the msot creative designer, therefore the styling isn't amazing, but I will be creating future iterations with updated styling, and a smoother overall UI.

+## MERN Stack
+This project is done using the MERN Stack - or MongoDB, Express, React, and Node.
+This was an amazing learning experience for me, as I have done seperate projects using React, Express, Mongo and Node - however, never gotten the chance to explore the full stack in one project.